espressif/esp-dev-kits/esp32-s3-lcd-ev-board/examples/usb_msc_file_sys/README.md

 ### Build and Flash

+1. The project configure PSRAM with 80M Octal by default. **Only for boards with ESP32-S3-WROOM-1-N16R8 can enable PSRAM 120M DDR(Octal) feature by the following commands**, see [here](../../README.md#psram-120m-ddr) for more details.
+    ```
+    rm -rf build sdkconfig sdkconfig.old
+    idf.py -D SDKCONFIG_DEFAULTS="sdkconfig.defaults;sdkconfig.test.psram_120m_ddr" reconfigure
+    ```
-1. Run `idf.py -p PORT flash monitor` to build, flash, and monitor the project. **Note that it must be connected to the UART port instead of the USB port.**
+2. Run `idf.py -p PORT flash monitor` to build, flash, and monitor the project. **Note that it must be connected to the UART port instead of the USB port.**

 (To exit the serial monitor, type `Ctrl-]`.)